|Quick Facts: Athletic Trainers|

-Athletic trainers need at least a bachelor’s degree, although both bachelor’s and master’s degrees are common.
-In most states, athletic trainers need a license or certification; requirements vary by state.
+Athletic trainers need at least a bachelor’s degree.
+Nearly all states require athletic trainers to have a license or certification; requirements vary by state.

 The median annual wage for athletic trainers was $44,670 in May 2015.

 Employment of athletic trainers is projected to grow 21 percent from 2014 to 2024, much faster than the average for all occupations.
 As people become more aware of sports-related injuries at a young age, demand for athletic trainers is expected to increase.

 Explore resources for employment and wages by state and area for athletic trainers.